TomVeniat/MNTDP/README.md

-conda create -n MNTDP python=3.8 conda activate MNTDP pip install -r requirements.txt
+conda create -n MNTDP python=3.8 conda activate MNTDP pip install -r requirements.txt conda install graphviz conda install pydot
 ```

+Depending on the stream `graphviz` and `pydot` may need to be installed, e.g. for `configs/streams/s_in.yaml`, as indicated above.

 Now let's get Mongo and start a server: